World War I

 Their messages were so touching that we decided to create a compilations of their stories.

-Your Story - Andrew Ronald Legat MC - British
+Your Story of the Great War - Andrew Ronald Legat MC - British

 There is no known photo of him.

-His great grand nephews, Jonathan and Anthony, said that Andrew had a twin brother who survived.
+His great-grand-nephews said that he had a twin brother who survived.

 However, no one in the family could remember if the twins were identical or fraternal.